-This webinar will also include a fascinating malpractice case study by Joe Miller, QC and a discussion of the nursing and medical issues with Dr. Narvey and Chris Rokosh.
-And there will be lots of opportunity to ask questions.
+This prerecorded webinar also includes a fascinating malpractice case study by Joe Miller, QC and a discussion of the nursing and medical issues with Dr. Narvey and Chris Rokosh.
+And includes questions from the audience.

 - Address key issues and approaches to care before and after the first 72 hours of life